rubanaaz/student-rubanaaz-100daycoding/README.md

 Problem Statement:Print the last two digits of S for each test case in separate lines

-📌 Day 11: Rearranging Two Arrays
+📌 Day 11: Permuting Two Arrays

 Problem Statement: Given multiple queries with arrays A, B, and a value K, determine whether there exists a permutation of A' and B' such that the given condition holds.
 If such a permutation is possible, return "YES"; otherwise, return "NO".